craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 ## Words to be wary of

-So many forces are pushing towards shifting energy away from ongoing discovery and going heads down building until things are “ready.”
+So many forces are pushing energy away from ongoing discovery and toward going heads down building until things are “ready.”

 The assumption that leadership *knows* exactly what to build is hard to dislodge, especially when leaders believe it.